backstage/backstage/.changeset/tricky-months-hug.md

 '@backstage/plugin-auth-node': patch
 ---

-Fix issue with `providerInfo` not being set properly for some auth providers, by making `providerInfo` an explicit optional return from `authenticate`
+Fix issue with `providerInfo` not being set properly for some proxy providers, by making `providerInfo` an explicit optional return from `authenticate`